 Summary of Registration Procedure:

-- Enroll in the course by completing and submitting the Undergraduate Permission Form.
+- Enroll in the course by submitting the online Independent Research Form.

 It is imperative that you plan ahead and arrange to take research-based courses the semester before you plan to begin research.

 Both Bachelor of Science (BS) and Bachelor of Arts (BA) chemistry majors have the opportunity to be involved in a wide range of research projects in federally funded University labs.
 Independent Study 396 or 496 credits (earned during their junior and senior year) satisfy Group B requirements toward the required 12 credits of advanced electives for BS majors.
 BA majors can take Independent Study (388, 499Y/T, 396 or 496) to satisfy Group A requirements toward the required 9 credits of advanced electives.